PLP-MERN-Stack-Development/react-js-jsx-and-css-mastering-front-end-development-Stephen-Henya/README.md

+# React + Vite

+This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

+Currently, two official plugins are available:

+- [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react) uses [Babel](https://babeljs.io/) (or [oxc](https://oxc.rs) when used in [rolldown-vite](https://vite.dev/guide/rolldown)) for Fast Refresh
+- [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh

+## React Compiler

+The React Compiler is enabled on this template.
+See [this documentation](https://react.dev/learn/react-compiler) for more information.

+Note: This will impact Vite dev & build performances.

+## Expanding the ESLint configuration

+If you are developing a production application, we recommend using TypeScript with type-aware lint rules enabled.
+Check out the [TS template](https://github.com/vitejs/vite/tree/main/packages/create-vite/template-react-ts) for information on how to integrate TypeScript and [`typescript-eslint`](https://typescript-eslint.io) in your project.

 # React.js and Tailwind CSS Assignment

 This assignment focuses on building a responsive React application using JSX and Tailwind CSS, implementing component architecture, state management, hooks, and API integration.